 - Course content that is relevant to today’s business needs.
-Training is focused on current business needs, diverse learning styles, hands-on classroom experience and practical program-related work.
+Training is focused on current business trends and demands, diverse learning styles, hands-on classroom experience and practical program-related work.

 - Small class sizes ensure students receive the level of instruction needed to excel in today’s business world.

 - Traditional classroom instruction and classes offered at night or online.

 - Flexible curriculum that includes several one-semester Technical Certificates.

 - An agreement with Colorado Mesa University’s Department of Business enabling students who complete a two-year degree to seamlessly move to CMU to earn a Bachelor of Applied Science in Business Administration.

 - Administrative Support, Applied Business (Technical Certificate)

 - Management Foundations, Applied Business (Technical Certificate)

 - Marketing Graphics Technology, Applied Business (Technical Certificate)